-1. Future state acquisitions within the Adirondack Park should generally be restricted to the acquisition of forest preserve lands.
+- 1. Future state acquisitions within the Adirondack Park should generally be restricted to the acquisition of forest preserve lands.
 Where special state purposes are such that non-forest preserve land might be acquired (if such acquisitions are constitutionally permissible) the amount acquired for other than forest preserve purposes should be kept to the minimum necessary.
-Thus, should the state acquire a 100-acre tract on which it wishes to place a hospital, a prison, an office building or another facility only that part of the tract, say twenty-five acres, that is actually necessary for the facility should be classified as non-forest preserve.

-2. As a general guideline, the state should avoid acquiring lands for non-forest preserve purposes (if such acquisitions are constitutionally permissible) within the Park where:

--- the tract is not contiguous to a public highway; or,
+Thus, should the state acquire a 100-acre tract on which it wishes to place a hospital, a prison, an office building or another facility only that part of the tract, say twenty-five acres, that is actually necessary for the facility should be classified as non-forest preserve. - 2.
+As a general guideline, the state should avoid acquiring lands for non-forest preserve purposes (if such acquisitions are constitutionally permissible) within the Park where: - -- the tract is not contiguous to a public highway; or,

--- the tract is of a native forest character, i.e., stocked with any size, native tree species with twenty-five percent crown cover (plantations are not considered to be native forest land); or,

--- the tract involved consists of more than 150 acres; or,

--- the tract is contiguous to existing forest preserve land; or,

--- the tract is within one-half mile of a block of forest preserve land of over 1,000 acres; or,

--- the tract lies at an elevation greater than 2,500 feet; or,

--- the proposed use of the tract will materially alter the surrounding environment; or,

--- the tract is of significant scenic, ecological or geologic value or interest.
+- -- the tract is of a native forest character, i.e., stocked with any size, native tree species with twenty-five percent crown cover (plantations are not considered to be native forest land); or, - -- the tract involved consists of more than 150 acres; or, - -- the tract is contiguous to existing forest preserve land; or, - -- the tract is within one-half mile of a block of forest preserve land of over 1,000 acres; or, - -- the tract lies at an elevation greater than 2,500 feet; or, - -- the proposed use of the tract will materially alter the surrounding environment; or, - -- the tract is of significant scenic, ecological or geologic value or interest. - 3.
 Save for (i) the two existing alpine skiing centers at Whiteface and Gore mountains and the Mt.
-Van Hoevenberg area; (ii) rustic state campsites, a long accepted intensive use of the forest preserve; (iii) memorial highways, beaches and boat launching sites; and (iv) historic areas (guidelines for which are provided elsewhere in this master plan), the state should rely on private enterprise to develop intensive recreational facilities on private lands within the Park, to the extent that the character of these lands permits this type of development, and should not acquire lands for these purposes.
+Van Hoevenberg area; (ii) rustic state campsites, a long accepted intensive use of the forest preserve; (iii) memorial highways, beaches and boat launching sites; and (iv) historic areas (guidelines for which are provided elsewhere in this master plan), the state should rely on private enterprise to develop intensive recreational facilities on private lands within the Park, to the extent that the character of these lands permits this type of development, and should not acquire lands for these purposes. - 4.
+Highest priority should be given to acquiring fee title to, fee title subject to a term of life tenancy, or

-4. Highest priority should be given to acquiring fee title to, fee title subject to a term of life tenancy, or conservation easements providing public use or value or rights of first refusal over, (i) key parcels of private land, the use or development of which could adversely affect the integrity of vital tracts of state land, particularly wilderness, primitive and canoe areas and (ii) key parcels which would permit the upgrading of primitive areas to wilderness areas.

-5. High priority should also be given to acquisitions of fee title which permit the consolidation of scattered tracts of state land.

-6. Fee title or appropriate conservation easements should also be acquired to protect critical wildlife areas such as deer wintering areas, wetlands, habitats of rare or endangered species or other areas of unique value, such as lands bordering or providing access to classified or proposed wild, scenic and recreational rivers.

-7. Efforts should be made, by conservation easement or fee acquisition, to protect the major scenic resources of the Park along travel corridors, with particular attention to the Adirondack Northway and those scenic vistas specifically identified on the Private Land Use and Development Plan Map and listed in Chapter III of this document.

-8. The acquisition of fee title to or rights-of-way across private lands that effectively prevent access to important blocks of state land should be pursued, except where such acquisition would exacerbate or cause problems of overuse or inappropriate use of state lands.
-9. Canoe route easements should be purchased to reopen Adirondack canoe routes for nonmotorized access in appropriate areas of the Park.
+- conservation easements providing public use or value or rights of first refusal over, (i) key parcels of private land, the use or development of which could adversely affect the integrity of vital tracts of state land, particularly wilderness, primitive and canoe areas and (ii) key parcels which would permit the upgrading of primitive areas to wilderness areas. - 5.
+High priority should also be given to acquisitions of fee title which permit the consolidation of scattered tracts of state land. - 6.
+Fee title or appropriate conservation easements should also be acquired to protect critical wildlife areas such as deer wintering areas, wetlands, habitats of rare or endangered species or other areas of unique value, such as lands bordering or providing access to classified or proposed wild, scenic and recreational rivers. - 7.
+Efforts should be made, by conservation easement or fee acquisition, to protect the major scenic resources of the Park along travel corridors, with particular attention to the Adirondack Northway and those scenic vistas specifically identified on the Private Land Use and Development Plan Map and listed in Chapter III of this document. - 8.
+The acquisition of fee title to or rights-of-way across private lands that effectively prevent access to important blocks of state land should be pursued, except where such acquisition would exacerbate or cause problems of overuse or inappropriate use of state lands.